-Voting by Non-registered shareholders
+Voting by Non-registered Shareholders

-Only registered shareholders or the persons they appoint as their proxies are permitted to vote at the Meeting.
-In many cases, common shares beneficially owned by a person (a "non-registered shareholder") are registered either (a) in the name of an intermediary (an "Intermediary") that the non-registered shareholder deals with in respect of such common shares (e.g., banks, trust companies, securities dealers or brokers and trustees or administrators of self-administered RRSPs, RRIFs, RESPs and similar plans); or (b) in the name of a clearing agency (e.g., CDS Clearing and Depository Services Inc.) of which the Intermediary is a participant.
+In many cases, Common Shares beneficially owned by a person (a "non-registered shareholder") are registered either (a) in the name of an intermediary (an "Intermediary") that the non-registered shareholder deals with in respect of such Common Shares (e.g., banks, trust companies, securities dealers or brokers and trustees or administrators of self-administered RRSPs, RRIFs, RESPs and similar plans); or (b) in the name of a clearing agency (e.g., CDS Clearing and Depository Services Inc.) of which the Intermediary is a participant.
 In accordance with the requirements of National Instrument 54-101 - Communication with Beneficial Owners of Securities of Reporting Issuer ("NI 54-101"), the Company is using notice-and-access to deliver this Circular to both registered and non-registered shareholders.
 This means that the Circular is being posted online for you to access, rather than being mailed out.
-A Voting Instruction Form (defined below) has been mailed to all non-registered shareholders so that such holders may vote their Common Shares.
+A Voting Instruction Form (defined below) has been mailed to all non-registered shareholders so that such holders may instruct their intermediaries on how to vote their Common Shares.
 In accordance with NI 54-101, the Annual Report will be mailed to all non-registered shareholders who have either opted in to having a copy mailed to them or who have opted to have an electronic copy sent to them via e-mail.
 For all others, the Annual Report will be available online at algonet.com/investor-relations/.